-NAT.
-If this Router is hosting your network's connection to the Internet, select Enable.
-If another Router exists on your network, select Disable.
-When Router is chosen, Dynamic Routing will be enabled.
+Operating Mode.
+Select the mode in which this Router will function.
+If this Router is hosting your network's connection to the Internet, select Router.
+If another Router exists on your network, select Bridge.
+When Bridge is chosen, Dynamic Routing will be available as an option.

-Dynamic Routing (RIP).
+Dynamic Routing.
 This feature enables the Router to automatically adjust to physical changes in the network's layout and exchange routing tables with the other router(s).
 The Router determines the network packets' route based on the fewest number of hops between the source and the destination.
-When setting this up, remember that the settings on the receiving and transmitting side must be the same.
+This feature is Disabled by default.
+From the drop-down menu, you can also select LAN & Wireless, which performs dynamic routing over your Ethernet and wireless networks.
+You can also select WAN, which performs dynamic routing with data coming from the Internet.
+Finally, selecting Both enables dynamic routing for both networks, as well as data from the Internet.

 Static Routing.
-To set up a static route between the Router and another network, select a number from the Route Entries drop-down list.
+To set up a static route between the Router and another network, select a number from the Static Routing drop-down list.
 (A static route is a pre-determined pathway that network information must travel to reach a specific host or network.)
 Enter the information described below to set up a new static route.
 (Click the Delete This Entry button to delete a static route.)